What is AWS CloudFormation?

-Let’s talk about major objects of Cloudformation which might be useful in your cloud journey.
+Let's talk about the major components of CloudFormation templates that might be useful in your cloud journey.

 1. Format Version